adeloucas/GSoC-Akkadian/documentation.rst

    In[1]: import os

-   In[2]: from cltk.print.akkadian import  PrettyPrint
+   In[2]: from cltk.corpus.akkadian.pretty_print import  PrettyPrint

    In[3]: from cltk.